Politics, Business & Culture in the Americas

 Donald Partyka is creative director of Americas Quarterly, which he helped launch in 2007.
 He has designed and consulted on numerous magazines, including Linguafranca, Poets & Writers, and Revista Perspectiva.
 Donald is a graduate of the Rhode Island School of Design and Cooper Union, and currently teaches at the City College of New York.
 His work at Americas Quarterly has been recognized by Latin American Fotografía, American Illustration and The Society of Publication Designers.
 Follow Donald on X @donaldpartyka.

 Emilie Sweigart is an editor at Americas Quarterly and a policy manager at Americas Society/Council of the Americas.
-She has written for AQ about electoral politics, foreign policy and the rule of law.
-Prior to joining AQ, Emilie worked at the Council on Foreign Relations and was a contributing editor for Southern Pulse – Networked Intelligence.
+She is AQ’s lead researcher and data analyst and regularly writes on Latin American foreign policy and electoral politics.
+Prior to joining AQ, Emilie worked at the Council on Foreign Relations and was a contributing editor for Southern Pulse.
 A graduate of Tufts University, she holds a master’s degree in Latin American and Caribbean Regional Studies from Columbia University.
 Follow her on X @EmilieSweigart.

 Rich Brown is an editor and production manager at Americas Quarterly.
 Prior to joining AQ, Rich was a senior editor at a risk analysis firm and a Li Center for Global Journalism-Pulitzer Center Fellow reporting on land conflict and migration in Guatemala, where he was based for six years.
 Rich holds a master’s degree in political reporting from Columbia Journalism School, where he was awarded the Gordon Gray Fellowship for International Reporting.
 He was previously co-editor-in-chief of EntreMundos in Quetzaltenango, Guatemala, and as a freelance reporter he has published in English and Spanish for outlets like The Guardian and Plaza Pública.
 Follow him on X @richmattbrown.